sonos/torch-to-nnef/examples/speech_enhancement/deepfilternet/README.md

 time domain. grazder's `frame_synthesis` (in `torch_streaming_model`)
 implements this as a matrix multiply with a precomputed `irfft_matrix = torch.linalg.pinv(rfft_matrix)`.
-That choice is deliberate -- it round-trips through ONNX cleanly, where a real `torch.fft.irfft` would not.
+That choice is
+deliberate: it round-trips through ONNX cleanly, where a real `torch.fft.irfft` would not.
 The matrix is also a baked-in model parameter (so its weights ship inside the artifact).